NicChoo96/SearchStringAlogrithm/README.md

 # SearchStringAlogrithm <br />
 This project is only for a school lab assignment, the implementation is rather quick and dirty especially the GUI.
 <br />
-The implementation of the genome files and output files are manually hardcoded.<br />
+The implementation of the genome files and output files are manually hardcoded with genome dataset provided by the school.<br />
 <br />
 ## Run app_gui.py<br>
 ![main_gui](./images/gui_img.png)